vincetran96/Scrape-Finance-Data/README.md

 * Wait for miracle.
 * Please note that you can only crawl for direct cash flow statements **after** crawling indirect cash flow statements.
-* Please note that I did not split direct and indirect cash flow statements.
-That means outputs are in the same folder.

 ### Most recent significant updates ###